jboelaert/awesom_dev_version/index.md

 package introduces interactive plots, making analysis of the SOM easier.

 **aweSOM** provides a variety of functions to analyze and visualize SOMs.

+* Initializing on training data and training SOMs using the kohonen package.
+* Visualizing the distribution of observations and distribution of numeric as well as categorical variables of SOMs
+* Exporting interactive SOM visualizations as standalone HTML file, .png or .svg.
+* Performing and graphically evaluating superclustering on SOM using hierarchical and PAM clustering methods

-They can be used either through the web-based interface (called by `aweSOM()`) or through command-line functions.
+These can be used either through the web-based interface (called by `aweSOM()`) or through command-line functions.
 The package relies on the `kohonen` package for the training of SOMs.

 ### Install